PyThaiNLP/wisesight-sentiment/README.md

   author       = {Suriyawongkul, Arthit and
                   Chuangsuwanich, Ekapol and
                   Chormai, Pattarawat and
+                  Chantarapratin, Nitchakarn and
+                  Prasertsom, Ponrawee and
+                  Sawatphol, Jitkapat and
+                  Yamada, Nozomi and
+                  Rutherford, Attapol and
                   Polpanumas, Charin and
                   Udomcharoenchaikit, Can},
   title        = {PyThaiNLP/wisesight-sentiment: First release},